AAP always recognised my vision, work for Punjab: Sidhu | Politics

 - India

-Congress MLA Navjot Singh Sidhu on Tuesday targeted the Aam Aadmi Party saying even the main opposition party has always recognised his vision and work for Punjab.
+Congress MLA Navjot Singh Sidhu on Tuesday targeted the AAP saying that the party which is now criticising him has praised him in the past.

-Sidhu's remarks came a day after AAP Punjab unit chief Bhagwant Mann took a dig at him and asked him to tweet about the ''funds'' allegedly accepted by the ruling Congress from private power companies in the state.
+Sidhu's remarks came a day after Aam Aadmi Party's Punjab unit chief Bhagwant Mann took a dig at him and asked him to tweet about the ''funds'' allegedly accepted by the ruling Congress from private power companies in the state.

 Sidhu's tweets come amid attempts by the Congress high command to resolve infighting in the party's Punjab unit and speculation that he may be appointed as the state unit president.